Controversial pharma CEO Martin Shkreli bails on Valeant bet

 On Monday, he said he'd quit the trade with a loss.

 "Exited the $AGN $VRX trade.
 3% loss or so.
 Bad idea.
-Onward and upward," Shkreli tweeted, just hours after Valeant laid out a detailed defense against the accusations of accounting fraud.
+Onward and upward," Shkreli tweeted, just hours after Valeant laid out a detailed defence against the accusations of accounting fraud.

 Shkreli has been vilified on social media and became the symbol for price gouging after Turing raised the price of a recently purchased AIDS and cancer drug, Daraprim, from $13.50 to $750 a tablet.
 He later said he would lower the price an unspecified amount.